-Although the two procedures are conceptually distinct—one minimizing an observable and the other an overlap—their agreement is striking.
-Physically, this result implies that the optimal coupling $b$ that minimizes the vacuum energy simultaneously maximizes the overlap between the $\varphi^4$ ground state and the sinh–Gordon vacuum—a powerful indication of the consistency and coherence of the variational construction.
+Therefore, one expects the minima of $\mathcal{P}_b(g;R)$ to track the variational curve, although not to coincide exactly, since $\Delta_b(R)$ is in general both $b$- and volume-dependent.
+Physically, our result implies that the optimal coupling $b$ that minimizes the vacuum energy simultaneously maximizes the overlap between the $\varphi^4$ ground state and the sinh–Gordon vacuum to a good approximation -- a powerful indication of the consistency and coherence of the variational construction.